lukecahill/alpha/Readme.md

     <p>This is mostly used for learning both the C# web API approach and AngularJS.</p>
     <p>Uses code-first methodologies with Entity Framework..</p>

-    <p>Known issue: sometimes an error shows on start-up saying web.config has an error, to temporarily fix  this open Web.Config then try starting debug again.</p>
+    Known issue: sometimes an error shows on start-up saying web.config has an error, to temporarily fix  this open Web.Config then try starting debug again.
 </body>
 </html>